 I have a lot of clothes.
 And shoes.
 And accessories.
 I never could understand why I felt more often than not that I have nothing to wear.
 Then one day I read a quotation from Caitlin Moran, “When a woman says, ‘I have nothing to wear!’, what she really means is, ‘There’s nothing here for who I’m supposed to be today.”
 I had an aha moment.
 That’s how I feel!
 But what to do with this new information?

 I started cleaning out the closet (you can read how I did that here).
-Then I made a list for some things that I needed to pull certain outfits together and went shopping.
+Then I made a list for spring cleaning, this resource from Amazing Maids Boise matched my needs.
+Later, after their services when I started to see the boxes of clothes.
 But when I was finished instead of feeling elated, excited and full of ideas of new outfits to create, instead I felt overwhelmed, bored, and back to square one with the whole “I have nothing to wear.” blues.
 As I aforementioned, nothing could be further from the truth because I have lots of everything.
 So what was wrong?
 Maybe many of you still felt the same even though you got rid of a lot of clothes and purchased new ones.
 So what is missing?
 Today I think I just found the answer.